Checking Open and Listening Ports on Linux Using netstat and ss

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 One step in securing a Linux computer system is identifying which ports are active.
 Your system’s active ports give you information about which outside applications may be connected to your system.
 You can also discover if you are unintentionally exposing an application or service to the internet, like a MySQL database.
 There are several Linux tools that help you discover which ports are in use and identify both ends of active communications.
-This guide introduces three common tools you can use find the active ports on your Linux server or computer with links to guides that dive deeper into each tool.
+This guide introduces three common tools you can use with links to guides that dive deeper into each tool.

 Service names and port numbers are used to distinguish between different services that run over transport protocols.
 Common transport protocols are TCP, UDP, DCCP, and SCTP.
 These protocols enable communication between applications by establishing a connection and ensuring data is transmitted successfully.
 Well-known port assignments, such as HTTP at port 80 over TCP and UDP, are listed at the IANA Service Name and Transport Protocol Port Number Registry.
 These port assignments help distinguish different types of network traffic across the same connection.